 Cala Pi Mallorca

-Cala Pi can be found on the southern shoreline of Mallorca and is a popular destination for the yachting elite to moor and pass the day swimming in the crystal clear waters off the Cala Pi Cape.
+Cala Pi de la Posada can be found on the north western tip of Mallorca and is a popular destination for the yachting elite to moor and pass the day swimming in the crystal clear waters close to the Pollenca Cape.

 Beach Las Teresitas -Tenerife